 Safety and Security

-The geolocating capability of GPS fleet tracking can protect drivers against harm.
+The geolocating capability of fleet tracking can protect drivers against harm.
 A driver who requires assistance can summon help and expect it to arrive more quickly without the delay caused by trying to find a vehicle or driver when only an estimated position is available.
 A tow vehicle, repair truck, law enforcement or emergency medical assistance can respond more immediately.

 In bad weather, this may compensate for loss of visibility or visual reference points.
 Because GPS relies on electronic data, darkness, poor visibility or lack of familiarity with the area does not affect its efficiency.

 Part of managing a business fleet is maintaining control of significant assets: the vehicles and other equipment and the load being transported.
-For asset management, GPS fleet tracking can afford a constantly updated position for every item, at any time of day including off-duty status.
-Because GPS fleet tracking can also reveal when a stationary object is placed in motion, a fleet manager can detect theft immediately and act to avert the loss.
+For asset management, fleet tracking can afford a constantly updated position for every item, at any time of day including off-duty status.
+Because fleet tracking can also reveal when a stationary object is placed in motion, a fleet manager can detect theft immediately and act to avert the loss.

 This same capability means that fleet managers can be aware of after-hours or unapproved use of fleet vehicles or equipment by employees or contractors as well as unauthorized persons.

-The value of GPS fleet tracking in protecting these assets is demonstrated by the fact that many insurance providers offer lower rates to carriers who install the technology in their vehicles.
+The value of fleet tracking in protecting these assets is demonstrated by the fact that many insurance providers offer lower rates to carriers who install the technology in their vehicles.